 It is naturally orange-flavoured and sweetened with stevia.
 Additionally, it is free of soy, gluten, and artificial sweeteners.

-The company is also cGMP certified to make sure that quality, accuracy, and purity are maintained throughout the whole process of making medicines.
+The company is also cGMP certified to ensure that quality, accuracy, and purity are maintained throughout the process of making medicines.

 Klean Athlete BCAA + Peak ATP

-Klean Athlete’s powder mixes BCAAs with Peak ATP, a type of adenosine triphosphate (ATP).
+Klean Athlete’s powder mixes BCAAs with Peak ATP, an adenosine triphosphate (ATP) type.

 A substance called ATP gives your cells energy.
 According to some research, taking ATP as a supplement may enhance workout performance.
 As a result, this product should be consumed 30 minutes before exercising.